amarcano27/PyPassword-Generator/README.md

 4. The program will generate and display a random password.

 Code Breakdown

 Modules
    random: Utilized for selecting random characters and shuffling the final password.
 Logic
    Character Pools:
    letters: Upper and lowercase English letters.
    numbers: Digits from 0 to 9.
    symbols: Common special characters for added security.

 User Inputs:
 The program asks how many letters, symbols, and numbers the user wants.

 Password Generation:
    Picks random elements from the respective pools based on user input.
    Combines the selected characters into a list.
    Shuffles the list to randomize the order.

 Password Output:
    Joins the shuffled list into a string and prints the final password.

 Requirements
 Python 3.x installed on your machine.

 Notes
 Make sure to keep your generated passwords private and secure.

 The program does not store any data, ensuring complete privacy.
-License
-This project is released under the MIT License.
-See the LICENSE file for details.